usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.3.
 Authenticator Assurance Level 3

 AAL 3 provides very high confidence that the claimant controls the authenticator registered to a subscriber.
 Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
-AAL 3 is similar to AAL 2 except that a “hard” cryptographic authenticator that also provides impersonation resistance SHALL be used.
+AAL 3 is similar to AAL 2 except that a "hard" cryptographic authenticator that also provides impersonation resistance is required.

 #### 4.3.1.
 Permitted Authenticator Types